 Happy Travelers, don’t put away those hiking boots just yet!
 Winter is the perfect time to experience the magic and majesty of Pennsylvania’s woodlands and waterfalls.
 It’s time to journey to one or more of these 10 captivating waterfalls, each transformed into a sparkling wonderland during the chilly winter months.

 Hell’s Hollow Falls is the largest waterfall in McConnell’s Mill State Park in terms of water volume.
-It offers a serene, isolated experience with only a 1.2 mile hike along Hell’s Run through the park’s Slippery Rock Gorge Natural Area.
-Once you reach the destination, you’ll be treated to the falls’ winter splendor and a 19th century lime kiln to explore.
+It offers a serene, isolated experience following a relatively flat, 0.5 mile hike along Hell’s Run through the park’s Slippery Rock Gorge Natural Area.
+Once there, you’ll be treated to the falls’ winter splendor and a 19th century lime kiln to explore.
+If Mother Nature cooperates with some bountiful rainfall, Alpha Falls is another of the park’s super scenic waterfalls.

 2. Ohiopyle State Park

 Ohiopyle State Park offers the perfect getaway for a cold winter day.
-Take a 100-yard hike on the Great Gorge Trail to the 30-foot tall Cucumber Falls, one of the most photographed waterfalls in PA, to see it in all its glory.
+A short hike along the Great Gorge Trail will take you to the spectacular, 30-foot high Cucumber Falls, one of the most photographed waterfalls in PA, to see it in all its glory.
 For the more fearless, the park offers several equally stunning waterfalls at more remote locales where you might be the only one around.

 3. Bear Creek Nature Preserve